azofeifa/Tfit/README.md

 # Tfit
 Transcription fit (Tfit) implements a mixture model to identify sites of bidirectional transcription in Global Run-On followed by sequencing data.
-Tfit is separate by two modules: (1) bidir and (2) model.
+Tfit is separated by two modules: (1) bidir and (2) model.
 Example output from these modules can be exported to any genome browser.

 ![Alt text](https://github.com/azofeifa/Tfit/blob/master/images/Example_Snapshot.png)